EGI-Federation/documentation/content/en/internal/collaboration-tools/certificates/_index.md

 ## Creating a Certificate Signing Request

-In order to get a certificate, Service Providers should create a Certificate Signing Request (CSR).
+In order to get a certificate, Service Providers may be requested to send a Certificate Signing Request (CSR).

 In the CSR only the Common Name (CN) is important, it should be the (FQDN) of the service Most of other fields will be replaced by the CA while generating the